Rob Gillion: Episcopal ministry

 In April 2014, Gillion was elected Bishop of Riverina in the Province of New South Wales in the Anglican Church of Australia after a representative of the diocese saw him preach at St Paul's Cathedral, London (which was the only time he had ever preached there).
 He was consecrated and enthroned on 15 August 2014 at St Alban's Cathedral, Griffith.
 In working in Australia, Gillion followed in the footsteps of his grandfather who had worked as a priest in Broome and Derby in Western Australia during the 1920s.

 During his time as Bishop of Riverina, Gillion performed a one-man stage show about faith to raise funds for a youth theatre project in the diocese.
 He also called on denominational churches to combine in disadvantaged rural areas to improve ministry resources.
 Gillion served as bishop from 15 August 2014 until resigning effective 21 July 2018.

 Return to England

 After his resignation Gillion returned to the United Kingdom and in March 2019 he was appointed as an honorary assistant bishop in the Diocese of Lincoln and interim priest-in-charge of St John the Baptist Spalding, for an 18-month term.

-On 19 August 2020, Gillion was licensed as priest-in-charge of Christ Church Streatham and an honorary assistant bishop in the Diocese of Southwark; on 10 September he was commissioned as Associate Bishop for the Arts (in that diocese); and in 2021, the legal status of his parish post (but not the nature of the role) was changed to vicar.
+On 19 August 2020, Gillion was licensed as priest-in-charge of Christ Church Streatham and an honorary assistant bishop in the Diocese of Southwark; on 10 September he was commissioned as Associate Bishop for the Arts (in that diocese); and in 2021 the status of his parish post was changed to vicar..

+Bishop Rob retired from parochial duties in 2024.
+He now holds the honorary title of Chaplain to Lord Salisbury at Hatfield House.